stjudecloud/university/docs/genomics-platform/workflow-guides/warden/index.md

 ## Rerunning analysis

-If you complete a WARDEN run from FastQs or BAM files and wish to change some of the final differential expresssion parameters, we recommend you use the count files already generated as input to the "WARDEN (HTSeq-counts)" app.
+If you complete a WARDEN run from FastQs or BAM files and wish to change some of the final differential expresssion parameters, we recommend you use the count files already generated as input to the "WARDEN [Counts]" app.
 This should save you sigfnificant amounts of time and money.

-Similarly, if you started with FastQs and wish to rerun with different parameters to HTSeq-Count, we recommend using the previously generated BAM files as input to the "WARDEN (BAM)" app.
+Similarly, if you started with FastQs and wish to rerun with different parameters to HTSeq-Count, we recommend using the previously generated BAM files as input to the "WARDEN [BAM]" app.

 BAM files and count files are output as soon as they are created (as opposed to only appearing after a successful analysis), so if you find WARDEN has failed for any reason at a later stage, you should be able to use the already output BAMs or count files to skip rerunning the stages which completed successfully.